IdoBaram/Mid-project-2020/README.md

 # Mid-project-2020

-OpsSchool Mid project 2020
+## OpsSchool Mid project 2020 goals:
-Goals:
 To create the basic infrastruture for final project, simulate a CI pipline.
 Goal is to make the project automatically (as much as possible) and highly available.

-This module uses these tools:
+## This module uses these tools:

 * Ansible
 * Terraform